yesyinka/blog_source/_posts/2014-02-14-digging-up-django-class-based-views-3.markdown

 ## A very basic example

-To start working with CBFs (class-based forms) let's suppose we are working with a `StickyNote` class which represents a simple text note with a date:
+To start working with CBFs (class-based forms) let's say we are working with a `StickyNote` class which represents a simple text note with a date:

 ``` python
 class StickyNote(models.Model):